THE PURPOSE OF THE TAX SALE

 CONDITIONS OF SALE

 The sale is an open auction.
 Properties are sold in alphabetical order according to the taxpayer’s last name.
 Research property before you bid on it!!!
 As with any “buyer beware purchase” the burden falls on you to check the condition of the properties you want to bid on.
 The County must sell all properties that have delinquent taxes.
 Ditches, private roadways, and small strips of land are taxable and can therefore be included in the tax sale.

 All bid payments, tax deed fees, mobile home bill of sale fees and county liens is applicable must be made before the end of the auction.
-Payments must be made by cash, cashier’s check, money order, wire transfer, credit card or debit card.
-There is a 1.5 % fee added to each credit/debit card transaction.
+Payments must be made by cash, cashier’s check, money order, and personal or business checks.
 A tax sale receipt will be issued to the bidder.
-Failure to comply in paying your bid will result in a $300.00 fine per bid, which will be pursued through magistrate court.
+Failure to comply in paying your bid will result in a $500.00 fine per bid, which will be pursued through magistrate court.